Jimmy Jack Funk: World Wrestling Federation (1986–1987)

+Later Career (1987–1997, 2010, 2016)

 After the WWF, Barr wrestled in Continental Wrestling Association, feuding with Jerry Lawler.
 During one interview, Barr referred to Terry Funk as his "cousin" (not brother, see above), a claim that he would repeat backstage during a lightly attended show outside of Portland, Oregon in late 1991.
 Then Barr joined World Class Championship Wrestling, where he was a villain at first but turned into a fan favorite in 1989 after parting ways with manager Skandor Akbar after he took offense to the derogatory things Akbar had said about Texas.
 Barr and Chris Adams were involved in a tag-team feud with King Parsons and Brickhouse Brown for several months with no clear resolution.
 After World Class, Barr returned to Portland, where he finished his career.
 While there, he won the NWA Pacific Northwest Tag Team Championship while teaming with Steve Doll on June 12, 1991.
 The title reign lasted eight days, as the team dropped the championship to The Harris Brothers on June 20.

 Barr retired in 1997, aside from a one-night return for NWA Carolinas in 2010.
+His last match was in September 2016 in North Carolina.
 Barr now works in the construction business in Portland, Oregon.

+Personal life

 In July 2016, Barr was named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 US District Judge Vanessa Lynne Bryant dismissed the lawsuit in September 2018.